cabo/notable-tags/draft-bormann-cbor-notable-tags.md

 | 18557 to 18811 (inclusive) | byte string  | Bare Hash value (COSE algorithm 1 to 255)     | draft-bormann-cbor-notable-tags, {{hashtags}}                 |
 {: #tab-tag-values cols='r l l' title="Values for Tags"}

-In addition, IANA is requested to allocate the tags from
+In addition, IANA has allocated the tags from
 {{tab-tag-enum}}, with a reference to the present document.

 Security Considerations